eisenjulian/nlp_estimator_tutorial/blog.md

 ### Pre-trained vectors

 Most of the models that we have shown before, rely on word embeddings as a first layer.
-So far, we have initialized them randomly.
+So far, we have initialized this embedding layer randomly.
 However, [much](https://arxiv.org/abs/1607.01759) [previous](https://arxiv.org/abs/1301.3781) [work](https://arxiv.org/abs/1103.0398) has shown that using embeddings pre-trained on a large unlabeled corpus as initialization is beneficial, particularly when training on only a small number of labeled examples.
 The most popular pre-trained embedding is [word2vec](https://www.tensorflow.org/tutorials/word2vec).
 Leveraging knowledge from unlabeled data via pre-trained embeddings is an instance of *[transfer learning](http://ruder.io/transfer-learning/)*.

 To this end, we will show you how to use them in an `Estimator`.
 We will use the pre-trained vectors from another popular model, [GloVe](https://nlp.stanford.edu/projects/glove/).
 ```python load_glove.py